42juododranoel/doebus/README.md

 ### Ownership, responsibility and home feeling

 It is crucial for developers to feel some degree of ownership and responsibility for their repository.
-Backend team should have their backend repository only for themselves, same with frontend and infrastructure teams.
-It is discouraged to mix infrastructure, scripts and backend together in one repository, it is even more discouraged to also add frontend to the mix.
-Developers should feel at home in their repository, because otherwise the dormitory effect kicks in: if this repository belongs to everybody, then it belongs to nobody, and nobody is responsible for housekeeping in it.
-People generally like to care about quality and keep things clean and tidy, but they only do that if they feel connection to the place.
+Backend team should have their backend repositories only for themselves, same with frontend, infrastructure and other teams.
+It is discouraged to mix teams together in one repository.
+Developers should feel at home in their repository, because otherwise the dormitory effect kicks in: if something belongs to everybody, then it belongs to nobody, and nobody is responsible for housekeeping in it.
+People generally like to care about quality and keep things clean and tidy, but only if they feel connection to the place.
+It is also a good idea to have a home repository for each developer where they are allowed to make things their way (to some limited degree).
+It helps to reduce number of arguments and help people see that there are good practices in any styles and architectures.

 ### Follow Test Driven Development